Version: 2.1 | Last Updated: June 24, 2026

 “Market Value” has the meaning set forth in Section 4.
 Applicable only in Credit Mode.

-"Overdraft" means, in Funded Mode, any amount by which your Transaction activity and fees cause your Account balance to fall below zero, as further described in Section 3.5.
+“Overdraft” means, in Funded Mode, any amount by which your Transaction activity and fees cause your Card Balance to fall below zero, as further described in Section 3.5.

-"Periodic Statement" or "Statement" means the periodic statements that reflect activity for all Cards issued to you identifying Charges, Fees, refunds, or other amounts owed or credited to your Account during the time covered by that statement.
+“Periodic Statement” or “Statement” means the periodic statements that reflect activity for all Cards issued to you identifying Charges, Fees, refunds, or other amounts owed or credited to your Card Balance during the time covered by that statement.

 “Spending Limit” means the maximum amount you may spend during a given period, as established by the Issuing Bank, the Program Manager, or Blink based on your Available Balance, Collateral (if applicable in Credit Mode), and other risk factors.

-"Transaction" means any purchase, payment, fee, or other amount charged to or credited to your Account.
+“Transaction” means any purchase, payment, fee, or other amount charged to or credited to your Card Balance.

 Other capitalized terms that are not defined here have the meanings provided in the User Terms.